abipalli/semioverse/README.md

 ![1688826697642](image/README/weave.png)

-**hasThread:** This method can help to check if a particular thread exists within an Oxel, and it could be used for checking conditions in gameplay rules.
+**hasThread:** This method can help to check if a particular thread exists within a Card, and it could be used for checking conditions in gameplay rules.

 **navigate**: This async generator method is for navigation through the Card's structure based on paths or a generator object.
 It respects the rule engine and follows the paths provided, keeping track of `currentCard` and `previousCard` in the `positions` set, effectively allowing for bi-directional navigation.
 If it encounters the reserved keyword "metaphor-dive", it looks ahead one path and goes deeper if possible.
 It yields an object containing `previousCard`, `pathTaken`, and `currentCard`.